 - Read for at least ten minutes every day, tell stories. - Practice mathematical calculations in everyday life, telling the time, counting money, playing board games and figuring out fractions when sharing and puzzles. - Be punctual and attend daily unless seriously ill.
-If learning is missed, it cannot be caught up. - Complete home learning projects, spellings and tasks. - Ensure enough sleep, water and breakfast.
+If learning is missed it cannot be caught up so cannot be met. - Complete home learning projects, spellings and tasks. - Ensure enough sleep, water and breakfast.